How we project

 Most fantasy projection models multiply last year's points by a recency weight and an age curve.
 That works until a star player misses half a season — then the model either over-projects (averaging a healthy season into the prior) or under-projects (treating an injury-truncated year as evidence of decline).

-v2.0 separates the question into three pieces:
+Our model separates the question into three pieces:

 projection = per_game_pace × expected_games × team_contextEach piece is modeled independently.
 A 4-game injury season counts as 4 games of evidence about pace — not as half a season's worth of points dragging the projection down.